 Tracy Holler, Network Administrator and Office Manager.
 Ms. Holler is a graduate of California State Polytechnic University, Pomona.
 She studied Business Administration, with a concentration in Management and Human Resources.
-She worked at the Hartmann firm from 1994 to 2003.
+She worked for the Hartmann firm from 1994 to 2003, and the Oxborough firm from 2003 to March 2015.
 She is the Network Administrator and Office Manager for the OIA.
 Ms. Holler designed, set up, and maintains the OIA's extensive computer databases.
 She was responsible in 2002 for redesigning the OIA's software to meet the reporting requirements of both the Ethics Standards and of California Code of Civil Procedure §1281.96.
 Because of her, the OIA posted all data required before the statutory deadline of January 1, 2003.
+She was also responsible for the OIA creating a sortable table with expanded data disclosure requirements, effective January 1, 2015, pursuant to Code of Civil Procedure §1281.96, as amended in 2014.
 She generates the statistical reports upon which these annual reports are based.
+She also maintains the neutral arbitrator electronic files, including updating applications with awards, decisions, and evaluations of neutral arbitrators.

 Vivian Arroyo, Administrative Staff.
-Ms. Arroyo worked as an administrator at the Hartmann firm from 1997 to 2003.
+Ms. Arroyo worked for the Hartmann firm from 1997 to 2003, and the Oxborough firm from 2003 to March 2015.
 Prior to that, she worked for Mexicana Airlines as a sales representative for fifteen years.
 Ms. Arroyo traveled all over the world during her career with the airline.
-At the OIA, Ms. Arroyo is responsible for tracking each case's compliance with the Rules to the extent that it can be tracked through our computer database, sending form letters reminding parties and neutrals of deadlines, and maintaining case files.
-She assists Ms. Bell and Ms. O'Neal in the neutral arbitrator selection process.
-Ms. Arroyo also maintains the database of Kaiser Senior Advantage plan members who elect to opt out of arbitration.
-Those Senior Advantage members who do not wish to arbitrate any disputes that may arise under their plan sign and return a form, provided by Kaiser, to the OIA.
-Ms. Arroyo adds their names and other pertinent information to the database.
+At the OIA, Ms. Arroyo is responsible for sending out the lists of possible arbitrator ("LPA") packets to the parties.
+She sends letters confirming the granting of 90 day postponements with new due dates.
+She also tracks each case's compliance with the Rules to the extent that it can be tracked through the computer database, sends form letters reminding parties and neutrals of deadlines, and maintains case files.
+She assists Ms. Armas with the neutral arbitrator selection process, including generating reports to comply with both notice and disclosure requirements of the Ethics Standards.
 She is fluent in Spanish.